 If a LATCH-type child restraint is not attached to anchors, the child restraint will not be able to protect the child correctly.
-In a crash, the child could be seriously injured or killed.
-Install a LATCH-type child restraint properly using the anchors, or use the vehicle safety belts to secure the restraint, following the instructions that came with the child restraint and the instructions in this manual.
+In a crash, the (Continued)

 Do not attach more than one child restraint to a single anchor.

 Attaching more than one child restraint to a single anchor could cause the anchor or attachment to come loose or even break during a crash.
 A child or others could be injured.
 To reduce the risk of serious or fatal injuries during a crash, attach only one child restraint per anchor.

 Children can be seriously injured or strangled if a shoulder belt is wrapped around their neck and the safety belt continues to tighten.
 Buckle any unused safety belts behind the child restraint so children cannot reach them.
-Pull the shoulder belt all the way out (Continued)

-of the retractor to set the lock, if the vehicle has one, after the child restraint has been installed.
+Pull the shoulder belt all the way out of the retractor to set the lock, if the vehicle has one, after the child restraint has been installed.